Gamesright

 • Temporary cookies (also: session cookies): Temporary cookies are deleted at the latest after a user has left an online offering and closed his or her device (e.g. browser or mobile application).

-Business Services
+Business services

 We process data of our contractual and business partners, e.g. customers and interested parties (collectively referred to as “contractual partners”) within the framework of contractual and comparable legal relationships as well as related measures and within the framework of communication with the contractual partners (or pre-contractually), e.g. to answer inquiries.

-We inform our contractual partners which data is required for the aforementioned purposes before or during data collection, e.g. in online forms, by special marking (e.g. colors) or symbols (e.g. asterisks or similar), or in person.
+We will inform our contractual partners which data is required for the aforementioned purposes before or during data collection, e.g. in online forms, by special marking (e.g. colors) or symbols (e.g. asterisks or similar), or in person.

-To the extent that we use third-party providers or platforms to provide our services, the terms and conditions and data protection notices of the respective third-party providers or platforms apply to the relationship between the users and the providers.
+To the extent that we use third-party providers or platforms to provide our services, the terms and conditions and data protection notices of the respective third-party providers or platforms apply to the relationship between users and the providers.

-• Legal basis: Contract performance and pre-contractual inquiries (Art.
-6 Para.
-1 S. 1 lit. b.
-GDPR); Legal obligation (Art.
-6 Para.
-1 S. 1 lit. c.
-GDPR); Legitimate interests (Art.
-6 Para.
-1 S. 1 lit. f.
-GDPR).
+• Legal basis: Contractual fulfillment and pre-contractual inquiries (Art.
+6 (1) (b) GDPR); Legal obligation (Art.
+6 (1) (c) GDPR); Legitimate interests (Art.
+6 (1) (f) GDPR).

 Further information on processing procedures, methods and services: